charlescoverdale/casualdabbler2e/README.md

 *A practical guide for using R for analysis and visualization*

 This repo contains the code use to produce [R Cookbook for the Casual Dabbler (2nd edition)](https://charlescoverdale.github.io/casualdabbler2e/).

-The original version (now 5-years old) has been significantly revised.
+RCCD 1st edition was originally published in 2020 as a side project during the COVID-19 lockdowns in Melbourne.
+A lot has changed in the R community since, and as such RCCD2e includes significant revisions.

 The book is 100% written in R, and published using [Rmarkdown](https://rmarkdown.rstudio.com/) and [Bookdown](https://bookdown.org/).

-## **Chapters**
+## **Current chapters**

 #### *S*ection 1: Visualization